captbrando/WhereToNow/Readme.md

 ## Exit Codes

-There are a number of reasons why XXX could exit.
+There are a number of reasons why WhereToNow could exit.
 Each one will print out an error to STDOUT as well as give an exit code.
 Those codes are:

 * 1: Error reading the config file.
 This would likely be due to passing in a file that does not exist.
 * 2: JSON file parsing error.
 Check your formatting.